Skip to main content

 23 ///

-24 /// The vector will not grow once all available capacity has been consumed, and must be cleared to be reused.
+24 /// The vector won't grow once all available capacity has been consumed, and must be cleared to be reused.

 25 pub fn with_capacity(capacity: usize) -> Self {